 The project working group includes representatives from TiMS and other specialist therapists working with people with Parkinson's disease and motor neurone disease as well as the professional bodies and special interest groups.

 The output of the project will be an accessible resource for use by practitioners and those who manage and commission services.
-This will be delivered in the second half of 2016.
+It is a very comprehensive piece of work and we are aiming to have the finished competencies published by the autumn 2017.

 The project objectives are: